 3-Ingredient Sheet Pan Pork Chops with Balsamic Glazed Vegetables is simple to make requiring just 1 sheet-pan and 5-minutes prep time.
 Perfect for busy weeknights.
 Make ahead friendly!

-You know those time that you need really good food and you need it fast?
+You know those times that you need really good food and you need it fast?
 No fancy ingredients, no drawn-out grocery visits, no ultra-complicated directions?

 I present, the dinner idea of the hour - that is, despite looking all fancy and complicated, actually quite simple.

 Because, it is a SHEET PAN DINNER!
 You know, yummy food without all the dishes.
-I went a little rogue and made pork chops instead of chicken (which surprisingly went unnoticed by my super picky toddler).
+I went a little rogue and made pork chops instead of chicken (which surprisingly went unnoticed by my super picky 5 year old).